cooperative-computing-lab/cctools/doc/manuals/jx/jx-repl.md

-# JX_REPL: a tool for JX Language exploration
+# jx_repl: A Tool for JX Language Exploration

 ## Overview
 This is a brief guide on how to use the ***jx_repl*** command-line utility,